HugoBrunet13/DEX-LiquidityPool/README.md

 Basic ERC20 Token contract used by Liquidity providers and trader to use interact with the Dex

 2. `DEX.sol`
-Decentralized market place new liquidity pool can be created.
+Decentralized market place where new liquidity pool can be created.

 3. `LiquidityPool.sol`
 Main file of the project.
 The liquidity pool contract represents a TokenA/TokenB liquidity pool.